Rene Magritte and his paintings

 the format to recreate what the viewer was experiencing.

 In 1927, Rene Magritte had his first one man show, which took place at the Galerie la Centaurie, which was in Brussels.
 During this period of his life, he was producing nearly one piece of art work each day, which made for an extensive showing, and a variety of unique styles for visitors of the exhibit to see.
-And, in 1927, he also made the move to Paris later on in the year, in order to join the surrealists.
+But critics heaped abuse on the exhibition.
+Depressed by the failure, he moved to Paris where he became friends with artist Andre Breton, and became involved in the surrealist group.
 From 1927, through 1930, much of the work which Rene Magritte created, was described as cavernous, with many of his paintings showcasing bizarre scenes, with a hint of eroticism.

 During the course of his career, Rene Magritte would also use famous paintings, which were created by other artists, to put his own surrealist twist on it.
 One of the works he did, was recreate The Balcony (a piece after the masterpice of the same name, by Manet ), and in this piece he replaced the figures that were in the image, with coffins.
 This, was one way for Magritte to showcase his style, and to create a unique design, forcing viewers of his pieces, to look outside of the norm, and focus on the distinctive features which were not originally present.